10 Alarming Headache Signs and Symptoms That You Mustn’t Ignore

 Concussion disrupts the normal functioning of the brain after some kind of a blow.
 Although this is not a threatening condition, it can significantly affect the quality of proper functioning of one’s life.

-Additional symptoms which are associated with this condition include memory, loss of consciousness, mental faculties, and impaired vision.
+Additional symptoms that are associated with this condition include memory, loss of consciousness, mental faculties, and impaired vision.

 Also, a concussion can form a blood clot in the brain thus triggering a severe headache that worsens over time.